mamariomiamo/docu-trial/docs/hardware/UAV-platform/Multirotor-overview.md

 7. Calibrate sensors
 8. Set up and calibrate radio (controller)

->Press the LINK/MODE on receiver until the red light turns green to connect the controller to receiver.
+>In order to connect the controller to receiver, press the LINK/MODE on receiver until the red light start blinking and then turn on the controller.
+When the light turns green, the connection is done.

 9. Set up flight mode